 Step 3: Complete the GAP Form

 Complete and submit the Grant Approval Process (GAP) form to the Grants Advisory Team (GAT) for review and pre-approval as early as possible, but at least 90 days prior to the grant submission deadline.
+This form should also be submitted for new grant partnerships, even if SMC is not the lead institution.
 The GAP form should be completed with as much detail as you are able to provide about your proposed project.
 Your Department Chair or immediate supervisor and Area Vice President must sign off on the GAP form prior to submission to the GAT.
 If you have questions about or need any support with the form, contact the GAT for assistance.

 Once the GAP form is fully completed, email it to Gary Huff.
 During the GAT's review process, additional information may be requested.
 Within 30 days, the GAT will notify you if the proposal has received the initial approval needed to proceed.